mongodb-university/realm-template-apps/other/edge-server/README.md

 previewing Edge Server, refer to the product page at [Edge Server](https://www.mongodb.com/products/platform/atlas-edge-server).

+## Project npm commands

+- `install`: installs the dependencies for the Express server and React client.
+You must install the Edge Server dependencies separately.
+- `start`: starts the Edge Server, Express server, and React client.
+- `shut-down`: shuts down the Edge Server, Express server, and React client.

 ## Quick Start

 1. Create an App Services App based on the `edge-server.todo` template app, and